elgs/gosqljson/README.md

 # Sample code

-Please note all the `err`s are ignored for simplicity.
+Please note all the `err`s are ignored for brevity in the following code. .
 You should always check the `err` returned.

 ```go
 package main